Kyabobo National Park

-Kyabobo National Park (pronounced CHAY-a-bobo) is a 360 km2 national park in Ghana.
+Kyabobo National Park (pronounced CHA-bo-bo) is a 360 km2 national park in Ghana.

+History

+The reserve was established in 1993 but its boundaries were adjusted several times until September 1999 when the current boundary was fixed.

+Geography

 Kyabobo is located in the Oti Region on the border with Togo.
 The nearest town is Nkwanta.

-The reserve was established in 1993 but its boundaries were adjusted several times until September 1999 when the current and final boundary was fixed.
-Ghana's second highest mountain, Mount Dzebobo is contained within the park and offers visitors an impressive view of the Lake Volta.
+Ghana's second highest mountain, Mount Dzebobo, and the Breast Mountains are contained within the park and offer visitors an impressive view of Lake Volta.
+Dzebobo means "seen from afar" or "prominent" in the Ewe language.

+Environment

 The park is located in a transition zone between tropical rain forest and tree savanna.
 The Park's wildlife includes African bush elephants, African leopards, African buffalo, waterbuck, several primate species, bushbuck, duikers and, a symbol for the park, the rock hyrax.
-A park survey lists at least 500 species of butterflies and 235 birds.
+A survey lists at least 500 species of butterflies and 235 birds.
+The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.

+Facilities

 The park has seven hiking trails and two mountain biking trails.
-The most popular hiking trail follows a ridge in the southeast corner of the park to a peak atop one of the "Breast Mountains."
+The most popular hiking trail follows a ridge in the south-east corner of the park to a peak atop one of the Breast Mountains.